Causal Process Mining from Relational Databases with Domain Knowledge: Evaluation

 \subsection{Evaluation Case}

-For the evaluation, we use a real-world dataset from our industry partner, an European food production company, which captures the events of the order-to-cash process.
+We use a real-world dataset from our industry partner, an European food production company, which captures the events of the order-to-cash process.
 The process is triggered by supermarket orders (a).
 These orders are broken down into a list of item suborders (b).
 Each of these items is separately picked from the warehouse (c).
-Then packaged up (d) and sent as one or multiple deliveries (e).
+Then commissioned (and packaged) (d) and sent as one or multiple deliveries (e).
 Finally, an invoice is sent to the customer~(f).
 Some of these steps also contain substeps.
-Furthermore, each step of an order can also be batched together with another order, e.g., several orders might be batched in one delivery. \Cref{fig:oder-to-cash-template-model} depicts the process model as a \gls{cpt}.
+Furthermore, each step of an order can also be batched together with another order, e.g., several orders might be batched in one delivery.

 The company uses an ERP system built on a Microsoft SQL Server, which serves as the data source for our evaluation.
+We used the following catalog of tables: $Cat=\{V\_AUFK, V\_AUFP, V\_AUFL, V\_KSMK, V\_KSMP,\\ V\_LSK, V\_LSS, V\_SPED, V\_RECH\}$.
+Figure \ref{fig:er_evaluation} depicts the ER-diagram for $Cat$ and also shows the \gls{cpt} describing the partial order assumed among the relations in $Cat$ (in red).
+This partial order was built based on the foreign key relations and the causal knowledge of the analyst.
+In total, the dataset contains 70,000 orders with more than 8,500,000 events.

-In total, the evaluation dataset contains 70,000 orders with more than 8,500,000 events.
-For each activity, shown in \Cref{fig:oder-to-cash-template-model}, the ERP system stores, besides different resource properties, the start timestamp that marks the start of an event, and the last update timestamp that marks the end of an event.
+For each event, the ERP system stores, besides different resource properties, the start timestamp that marks the start of an event, and the last update timestamp that marks the end of an event.
 For the evaluation, we use the raw event data without any data cleaning beforehand.
 Note that publicly available dataset of the BPI Challenges are flat event logs.
-As our approach leverages external knowledge about causal structures as visible in a relational database, we could not use these public datasets.
+As our approach leverages external knowledge about causal structures as available in a relational database, we could not use these public datasets.